-At a first glance, a non-recourse commercial real estate loan may seem like the way to go, since nobody wants to have their personal assets seized by a lender.
+At first glance, a non-recourse commercial real estate loan may seem like the way to go, since nobody wants to have their personal assets seized by a lender.
 However, because recourse loans put lenders at less risk, they tend to have more flexible terms.
 If you want a less rigid repayment structure, for example, you’d likely be more satisfied with a recourse loan.

 Loan to Value (LTV) Ratio

 Loan-to-value ratio simply means what percentage the loan makes up of the property value.
 The lower the LTV, the less you use a loan to finance your property, meaning the more your own money is at stake.
-While home loan are sometimes given with a 90% LTV, commercial real estate loans are more often between 65% - 80%.
+While the home loan is sometimes given with a 90% LTV, commercial real estate loans are more often between 65% – 80%.

-When applying for a commercial real estate loan, you’ll first need to make sure your personal financial statements are in order, including an up-to-date credit reports, previous loan applications, and tax receipts from the past two years.
+When applying for a commercial real estate loan, you’ll first need to make sure your personal financial statements are in order, including up-to-date credit reports, previous loan applications, and tax receipts from the past two years.

 Beyond this, lenders will also want to see the property, so you’ll need good photos that demonstrate how well it will facilitate your business plan.
 For most kinds of commercial buildings, you’ll need to provide the previous years’ operating expenses.
 Other kinds of buildings may require specific documents.
 Rental properties, for example, require current rent rolls.
 And for office or retail properties, lenders will want to see lease schedules, detailing the tenants, unit sizes, and basic lease terms, such as rents.
 And other properties, such as for hospitality business, will require previous years’ profit and loss statements.